The first year of membership for new members is free (sorry, but this does not apply to lapsed members or renewing members).

 - Send us your details (link transfers you to our MailChimp page).

-- Pay the appropriate membership fee using one of the following methods (NB - first year of membership is free):
+Pay the appropriate membership fee using one of the following methods (NB - first year of membership is free):

 - By credit/debit card through Localgiving.
 There is a small fee that makes the cost similar to posting a cheque, but you don't have to sign up with Localgiving.
 Please either use the same email address you use for MailChimp, or contact us so we know how to link the two.